Skip to Content

 Instructions

-• Warm Panang curry paste and coconut oil in a wok until fragrant, about 2 minutes.
+• Warm coconut oil and Panang curry paste in a wok or large sauté pan for 2-3 minutes.

-• Add onions, peppers, and garlic.
-Cook over medium heat until the onions become translucent and soften.
+• Add the onions, bell peppers, and garlic.
+Cook over medium heat until the onions and peppers soften.

-• Pour one can of coconut milk into the pan.
-Increase the heat and bring the mixture to a boil.
+• Stir in one can of coconut milk and increase the heat to bring the mixture to a boil.

-• Stir in the reserved shrimp, and simmer for 5 minutes until fully cooked.
+• Add the reserved shrimp and cook for 5 minutes.

 Nutrition